Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 **But engineering is all about tradeoffs.** And cryptocurrencies make different tradeoffs than fiat currencies.
 Seldom is one system strictly better than another—more often, it's a question of what set of strengths and weaknesses you choose.

-In principle, decentralizing trust can lead to more robust systems.
+In principle, decentralization can lead to more robust systems.
 But it’s obvious that [Bitcoin has not yet accomplished that](https://news.earn.com/quantifying-decentralization-e39db233c28e).

 ## Innovation requires trust
 Here's the thing.